 As a Business Consultant for the Center’s MicroEnterprise Works program, Cheranissa works closely with individuals to help them at all stages of launching a small business.
 In this role, Cheranissa brings savvy business know-how and a compassion and interest in helping people achieve their dreams.

 Cheranissa earned her Master of Science Administration degree with specialization in Public Administration from Central Michigan University.
 Her knowledge of business and professionalism is supported by working with corporations, non-profits and faith-based organizations for over 15 years.
 She has over 10 years in human relations, customer service and operations management, leadership teams, and staff development and training.

 In addition to her work at the Ann Arbor CIL, Cheranissa is President and Chief Executive Officer of CDR Consulting, LLC.
 She conducts seminars and workshops for corporations and individuals on Diversity and Multiculturalism, Women’s Issues, and Women’s Journey to Wellness, Mind, Body, and Spirit.
 Cheranissa is a certified Diversity Trainer and a Certified Wellness Trainer with the Professional Woman Network.

-Cindy Wagner – IL Specialist-Monroe
+Cindy Wagner – Independent Living Specialist-Monroe